greg-js/arch-wiki-md-repo/wiki/_content/english/Openbox.md

 ```

 Executing it will bring up the Openbox desktop menu.
 Consequently, where using a panel that supports drag-and-drop functionality to add new launchers, simply drag the executable script onto it before changing the icon to suit personal taste.
-For instructions on how to use this executable script with [tint2-svn](https://aur.archlinux.org/packages/tint2-svn/) - a derivative of the popular [tint2](https://www.archlinux.org/packages/?name=tint2) panel that allows launchers to be added - see [Tint2-Svn launchers](/index.php/Tint2#Application_Launchers_in_tint2-svn_.28AUR.29 "Tint2").

 ## Desktop theming